Ifeoma28/data_mart/README.md

 However, it's important to note that couples in Oceania have shown stagnant sales on Shopify, indicating a lack of growth in this segment.
 The stagnation suggests that Shopify might be reaching its peak potential for this demographic in Oceania.

-From the chart below, Shopify sales for Young Adults remained the same from 2019 to 2020.
+From the chart below, Shopify sales for Young Adults  couples remained the same from 2019 to 2020.
 ![young adults segment](https://github.com/Ifeoma28/data_mart/blob/a9ae72a6419e109ed9f90023488ea7456874f014/young%20adults%20sales%20in%20Oceania.png)

 ## Transaction percentage change 12 weeks within baseline date